felixfbecker/langserver/README.md

 considerations into account:

-1. On Sourcegraph.com, a language server may operate on a single workspace over stdin (i.e. 1 process → 1 workspace) **or** on multiple workspaces via tcp with each connection representing a discrete workspace (i.e. 1 process → N workspaces).
+1. On Sourcegraph.com, a language server may operate on a single workspace over stdin (i.e. 1 process → 1 workspace) **or** on multiple workspaces via TCP with each connection representing a discrete workspace (i.e. 1 process → N workspaces).
 Different schemes may improve the performance of your server in practice, so we suggest you implement support for both.
 1. On Sourcegraph.com, many requests are received after `initialize` and before `shutdown`; the language server should make subsequent requests as fast as possible (and can trade memory for speed, but should free all memory at `shutdown`).